-The provisions of the Group Contract may be amended, subject to receiving any required regulatory approval(s), by agreement between the Employer and us.
+The provisions of the Group Contract may be amended, subject to receiving any required regulatory approval(s), by agreement between the Employer and us, or whenever Providence Health Plan reasonably deems such amendment necessary to maintain qualification of the Plan as a High Deductible Health Plan.
 Any such amendment shall become effective on the date specified in the amendment.
 The payment of Premium for any period of coverage after the effective date of an amendment shall constitute the acceptance of the amendment by the Employer if we have provided written notice of the amendment to the Employer prior to the payment of such Premium.
 Outside of renewal or as required by Oregon state or federal mandate, no material modification will be made to benefits, including preventive benefits, without providing notice to Members 60 days in advance of the effective date.